 A limited number of the protesters may be allowed into Parliament Buildings, again subject to the agreement of the Head of Usher Services as above.

-In instances where there has not been prior discussion however, access to the front steps will normally not be permitted, and the persons concerned will be required to remain outside the perimeter boundary railings while the protest, demonstration or rally is on-going.
+In instances where there has not been prior discussion however, access to the front steps will normally not be permitted, and the persons concerned will be required to remain outside the perimeter boundary railings whilst any protest, demonstration or rally is on-going.

 Banners, flags, placards etc. will not be allowed into Parliament Buildings or its immediate environs as delineated by the perimeter railings under any circumstances.

-People leading or organising such events are also asked to be mindful of their individual responsibility regarding their own health and safety and that of those with them especially on or around the front steps of Parliament Buildings.
-The health, safety and wellbeing of everyone using Parliament Buildings is our priority and our staff may intervene at any time to ensure the health and safety of all visitors.
+People leading or organising such events are also asked to be mindful of their individual responsibility regarding their own health and safety, and that of those with them especially on or around the front steps of Parliament Buildings.
+The health, safety and wellbeing of everyone using Parliament Buildings is a priority and staff may intervene at any time to ensure such.

-It should be noted that this does not apply to taking of photographs by persons for private purposes, such as tourism etc. This is covered separately by virtue of Regulation of Events in Parliament Buildings & Grounds policy 2014
+It should be noted that further advice on the taking of photographs by persons for private purposes, such as tourism etc. is available in the Events in Parliament Buildings & Grounds policy 2016.

-This policy will be reviewed every six months.
+This policy will be reviewed every 12 months.